Converting Clients from Leads to Active

 4. Save the client record by clicking Save or Save & View.
 Save & View will take you directly to the client profile, allowing you to make further edits.

-5. Draft a quote with a cost breakdown summary, including services, fees, funding sources, and supporting documents.
-The draft quote can be edited as needed.
+6. Before a client becomes active, we recommend creating a quote for them.
+In the Budget / Quotes and Contracts section of the client profile, draft a quote with a cost breakdown summary, including services, fees, funding sources, and supporting documents.
+The draft can be edited as needed.

 Info

-6. When ready to present to the client, set the quote status to Open and generate the draft quote and agreement as a PDF.
+7. When you’re ready to present it to the client, set the quote status to Open, click Save, and generate the draft quote and agreement as a PDF.

-8. Set the quote status to Accepted once the client has reviewed the quote and signed the agreement.
-All details such as funding sources, fees, recurring services, and one-off items will be reflected on the client profile.
+9. Set the quote status to Accepted once the client has reviewed the quote and signed the agreement, then click Save.
+All details, such as funding sources, fees, recurring services, and one-off items, will be reflected on the client profile.

-10. The client’s status is automatically updated to Active.
+• The client’s status is automatically updated to Active Client.

 This topic walked you through the process for converting leads to active clients.
 By following this workflow, your organisation can ensure a seamless onboarding experience.